The Illusion of "Uncured" Bacon

 Whether you live in a rural area and shop directly from farmer neighbors or you live in the city and have local foods shipped to your door, building relationships and supporting small farms makes our food more secure.

-We also ship meats across Ohio and most of the Midwest every Tuesday and will be adding farm store hours to the calendar soon!
+We ship meats across Ohio and most of the Midwest every Tuesday.

 If you’re not already part of our farm community, our email list is the best place to start to connect with your farmers and the source of your food!
 Watch your inbox for, recipes, first dibs on restocks, and to follow along with our farming journey.